In Search of a Distant Voice: Plot

 As the voice continues to speak to him, he asks that he may tell her his story, which has been hinted at throughout.
 Tsuneo tells the voice how, after his permit runs out in America, he narrow escapes being caught by immigration officials, and one day meets Eric in a city square.
 Forty-something Eric seems to take pity on Tsuneo, and offers him a job in his shop selling light fittings, and lodgings.
 However, on one particular night in Eric's care, Tsuneo is approached by the man who then exposes him to physical affection.
 As time goes by Eric makes multiple more passes at Tsuneo who, definitely opposed but unsure of how to rebuff or break away from Eric (who had been so kind in the beginning) passively submits to Eric's wishes.
-Tsuneo desperately wishes to escape the relationship, but can see no way out since he has no car and would get arrested by the immigration officials if he ran away (he also suspects Eric knows these facts and is taking advantages of them).
+Tsuneo desperately wishes to escape the relationship, but can see no way out since he has no car and would get arrested by the immigration officials if he ran away (he also suspects Eric knows these facts and is taking full advantage of them).
 Sometime later, he attempts to escape under the guise of "taking a short break to the sea", but Eric questions why he is taking his passport, and is forced to leave it behind.
 Instead, while on his trip Tsuneo makes a hoax call to the police, claiming that Eric is in possession of and dealing a large amount of drugs.
 Tsuneo hopes that while Eric is detained and questioned, he will have a window to escape the country and get back to Japan.
 However, when the police try to take Eric in there is an accident and Eric is killed.

 A while after Tsuneo has related his story to the voice, he asks if the woman behind the voice will meet with him.
 She reluctantly agrees, and they set a date and time.
 However, when Tsuneo goes to meet her she is not there, and only leads him down the garden path.
 Tsuneo is angry with her.
 She is hurt but apologizes, and says that she will contact him again in 6 months time.
 If at that time he still wishes to meet her, despite her claim she is unimaginably ugly, then she will concede.